What about this heat?! I know – best we’ve had since 1976.

 Summerhouse doors are particularly susceptible because they are facing south… with the hottest of the sun beating down on them… all… day.

 It’s literally a matter of millimeters difference than can affect the lock and keeper from parting but it causes an almighty annoyance.
 The doors won’t catch and therefore they won’t close.

 The other thing that can happen is the doors can drop to one side.
 This then allows one door to pop out at the top.

 This is usually to do with the entire building shifting – throwing slightly off level.
 It is again a matter of millimeters that can make all the difference.

 It’s all very scary I know.
 But honestly – don’t panic.
 You have a couple of options to consider.

 Your doors will contract with the weather.

 This means when the rain comes (and it will, this is Scotland after all) your doors will swell back to their existing size.
 Depending on the severity of the wet season, they may swell too much and you will have the opposite problem, your Summerhouse doors won’t open!

-So, you can leave the doors, manage them with there slight shrinking with an not so catchy lock knowing fine well in a couple of months, they’ll sort themselves out.
+So, you can leave the doors, manage them with their slight shrinking with a not so catchy lock, knowing fine well in a couple of months they’ll sort themselves out.

 This will bulk out the doors to meet again in the middle.
 What you find normally happens is that shim needs to be removed again when the wet season is in full swing.